Can Lyme Disease Cause Bell’s Palsy or Facial Palsy?

 Sudden facial droop, facial weakness, or difficulty closing one eye may warrant evaluation for Lyme disease, even without a known tick bite or rash.

-Recognizing Lyme disease facial palsy early may help prevent delayed diagnosis and guide appropriate treatment.
+Recognizing Lyme disease facial palsy early may help prevent delayed diagnosis and guide appropriate antibiotic treatment.

 Related Articles

-These related articles explore neurologic symptoms, pediatric Lyme disease, and diagnostic challenges in Lyme disease.
+These related articles explore neurologic Lyme disease, diagnostic challenges, and other conditions that may mimic or accompany Lyme disease facial palsy.

 Autonomic Dysfunction in Lyme Disease